 A Fawn Harlequin’s coat color is a unique mixture of fawn and white.
 They have a white base coat and fawn patches throughout their bodies.

 Harlequin Great Danes cost around $500 to $3000.
 Show quality Harlequin Great Danes are more expensive compared to pet Harlequins and prices differ according to your location.

 Harlequins are generally more expensive than other Great Dane coat color because breeding them can be quite difficult and they’re considered a rare coat.

 How rare are Harlequin Great Danes?

 Harlequins are considered rare, not only for Great Danes, but for all dog breeds.
-And the AKC only recognizes two dog breeds with the Harlequin coat.
-And these are the Great Dane and the Beauceron.
+As a matter of fact, the AKC only recognizes two dog breeds with the Harlequin coat: the Great Dane and the Beauceron.

 Although, there are some breeds that are called Harlequins because of their resemblance to the rare coat.
 However, these breeds are mostly related to the Merle coat color and do not meet the standards of a Harlequin.
 Some of these breeds are the Miniature Pinscher, Australian Shepherd, Shetland Sheepdog and Border Collie.